BRIAN ALTVATER, Wabanaki Wellness Coordinator

 “People are realizing that we all have to help one another, care for one another.”
 That is central to what Brian brings to REACH.

-Jillian Kerr, Administrative Assistant
+Jillian Kerr, Administrative Specialist

 Jillian is a Penobscot Nation citizen who holds a Master of Business Administration degree from Husson University where she has experience working as a research assistant.
 As a research assistant, she gathered data for grant reporting purposes and assisted with grants involving diabetes and opioid addiction in Wabanaki communities in Maine.